-Cory Tyszka focuses her practice in the areas of medical malpractice and health care liability defense, products liability, and wrongful death and personal injury defense.
-She represents all manner of medical service providers—including hospitals, physicians and nurses—as well as pharmaceutical and supplement manufacturers.
+Cory Tyszka focuses her practice in the areas of medical malpractice and health care liability defense, wrongful death, and personal injury defense.
+She represents all manner of medical service providers, including hospitals, physicians and nurses.
 She built a solid foundation for her medical legal practice by earning B.A. in Biology from Wheaton College (MA).
 She continued her medical academic career in the Cancer Biology Interdisciplinary Program at the University of Arizona.
 Cory also has experience as a research technician at the Memorial Sloan-Kettering Cancer Center.

 While earning her law degree, Cory worked as an extern for the Hon.
 Donn Kessler of the Arizona Court of Appeals, Division One.
 After graduation, she served as a law clerk for the Hon.
 Rebecca White Berch, retired Chief Justice of the Arizona Supreme Court.